-In this podcast, ODI’s Business Director Stuart Coleman is joined by Richard Young (Industry and Regulatory Affairs – Global Data at Bloomberg LP), Olivia Hawkins, (Consulting Director, Wunderman Thompson) and Faisal Khan (Chairman, Zabardast and Chair, Institute of Directors, South)
+In the first episode of our ODI Inside Business series podcast, the ODI’s Business Director Stuart Coleman is joined by Richard Young (Industry and Regulatory Affairs – Global Data at Bloomberg LP), Olivia Hawkins, (Consulting Director, Wunderman Thompson) and Faisal Khan (Chairman, Zabardast and Chair, Institute of Directors, South) to discuss why poor data governance could be a director’s undoing.

 Sound data infrastructure helps businesses make the critical decisions to guide them back to growth and help build resilience.
 Yet many leaders don’t fully understand their obligations where the data that their company holds and handles are concerned.
 These go beyond GDPR compliance to areas of corporate governance and fiduciary duty.